Jazz scale: Modes of the melodic minor scale

 A great deal of modern jazz harmony arises from the modes of the ascending form of the melodic minor scale, also known as the jazz melodic minor scale.
-This scale is essentially a diatonic major scale with a lowered third, for example C–D–E–F–G–A–B–C. As with any other scale, the modes are derived from playing the scale from different root notes, causing a series of jazz scales to emerge.
+This scale is essentially a diatonic major scale with a lowered third, for example A-B-C-D-E-F♯-G♯-A. As with any other scale, the modes are derived from playing the scale from different root notes, causing a series of jazz scales to emerge.